Find schools that offer these popular programs

-The American Council on Education (ACE) designs the General Educational Development (GED) test, which is comprised of five individual subject tests (www.acenet.edu).
+The American Council on Education (ACE) designs the General Educational Development (GED) test, which is comprised of four individual subject tests (www.acenet.edu).
 You will be tested to determine that your skills are equivalent to that of a graduating high school senior.
 Most universities and many employers accept the GED credential.

 Eligibility and Registration

 Michigan requires you to be 18 years old at the time of testing and that your high school class have already graduated.
 Individuals who are 16 years of age may be eligible for the exam if certain criteria are met.
 You may register at www.GED.com.
 You may also contact your local adult education program or call the Office of Adult Education for more information.

 Scoring and Retesting